 TGaz Editor: Change text on page 161 starting at line 24 as follows

 The RSTA shall transmit the R2I NDP with the same bandwidth as the Ranging NDP Announcement frame, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP, see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).
-The allowed bandwidths for the Ranging NDP Announcement, I2R NDP and R2I NDP are specified in the Format and Bandwidth subfield of the Ranging Parameters field; see 9.4.2.298 (Ranging Parameters element).
+The bandwidth for the Ranging NDP Announcement, I2R NDP and R2I NDP shall be no greater than the RSTA Assigned Max Bandwidth.

-An ISTA transmitting a Ranging NDP Announcement frame shall not use a bandwidth wider than that indicated by an RSTA in the Ranging Parameters field, in the initial Fine Timing Measurement frame.

 An ISTA transmitting an I2R NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame.

 An RSTA transmitting a R2I NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP Announcement frame and/or the I2R NDP; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP Announcement frame or I2R NDP respectively.
 For the Ranging NDP Announcement frame, when not received in an HE/VHT/HT PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.